-Anaerobic digestion of biomass can be of real benefit to many companies which prepare food products of all types, but these companies often don't appreciate the biomass asset which lurks unseen in the high organic content of their food processing waste.
+Anaerobic digestion of biomass can be of real benefit to many companies that prepare food products of all types, but these companies often don't appreciate the biomass asset that lurks unseen in the high organic content of their food processing waste.

 “Food processing companies large kitchen etc., may be missing out on the value of their waste food and other high calorie wastes!